 - The name and phone number of your pharmacy

-Locate a quiet, private place where you can talk, away from distractions
+- Locate a quiet and private place where you can talk away from distractions